CEM0611/OOP-Car-Program/README.md

 Week 3 (Number 3):\
 Work Log: Added VehicleChassis class with private String field of chassisName along\
-with overloaded constructors, setter and getter and a main method for testing\
+with overloaded constructors, setter and getter and a main method for testing.\
 Edit Log:

 Week 4 (Number 4):\